-- (1) The following applies to land use consent applications for the land in the precinct: - (a) as part of the first land use consent application (excluding developments of less than 1,000m2 gross floor area in the Special Purpose Tertiary

-Education Zone; and developments less than 2,500m2 in the Business - Mixed Use and Terrace Housing and Apartment Buildings zones), a comprehensive stormwater management plan which considers the appropriateness of any identified stormwater quality and quantity management devices to service the development must be prepared for all the land in the precinct.
+- (1) The following applies to land use consent applications for the land in the precinct: - (a) as part of the first land use consent application (excluding developments of less than 1,000m2 gross floor area in the Special Purpose - Tertiary Education Zone; and developments less than 2,500m2 in the Business -Mixed Use and Terrace Housing and Apartment Buildings zones), a comprehensive stormwater management plan which considers the appropriateness of any identified stormwater quality and quantity management devices to service the development must be prepared for all the land in the precinct. - (b) the comprehensive stormwater management plan must be prepared in accordance with the information requirements in Requirement I334.9(3) below. - (c) this standard does not apply where the land use application is in accordance with a subdivision consent previously approved on the basis of a previously approved comprehensive stormwater management plan - (2) A stormwater management plan that:

-- (b) the comprehensive stormwater management plan must be prepared in accordance with the information requirements in Requirement I334.9(3) below. - (c) this standard does not apply where the land use application is in accordance with a subdivision consent previously approved on the basis of a previously approved comprehensive stormwater management plan - (2) A stormwater management plan that: - (a) demonstrates how stormwater management will be managed across the precinct or development to avoid, remedy or mitigate adverse effects; - (b) applies an integrated stormwater management approach, consistent with Policy E1.3.10 Water Quality and integrated management; - (c) identifies any areas of on-site stormwater management and provides for these in development and subdivision; - (d) identifies the location, extent and of any infrastructure, including communal stormwater management devices and any proposed new or upgrades to infrastructure; - (e) integrates/interfaces with the wider stormwater network, including that outside of the precinct; and - (f) demonstrates compliance with the Council's relevant codes of practice and infrastructure standards; OR - (3) Demonstrate how stormwater will be managed in accordance with the stormwater management plan prepared for the precinct.
+- (a) demonstrates how stormwater management will be managed across the precinct or development to avoid, remedy or mitigate adverse effects; - (b) applies an integrated stormwater management approach, consistent with Policy E1.3.(10); - (c) identifies any areas of on-site stormwater management and provides for these in development and subdivision; - (d) identifies the location, extent and of any infrastructure, including communal stormwater management devices and any proposed new or upgrades to infrastructure; - (e) integrates/interfaces with the wider stormwater network, including that outside of the precinct; and - (f) demonstrates compliance with the Council's relevant codes of practice and infrastructure standards; OR - (3) Demonstrate how stormwater will be managed in accordance with the stormwater management plan prepared for the precinct.

-An application for development that is or is not generally in accordance with the precinct plan must include the following:
+An application for development that is or is not generally in accordance with the precinct plan and Policy I334.3(15A) must include the following: